Restricted Stock Unit (RSUs) Strategy Guide

 |Long-Term Capital Gains Rate||Single Filing (Unmarried)||Married Filing Jointly|

 If you are unable to sell all of your shares or simply don’t want to, you can buy put options on your employer stock to protect from catastrophic losses.
 Buying a put option gives you the right to sell your stock at an agreed upon amount before a particular date.
 This helps minimize the downside, but the cost of buying the put option reduces the upside by the cost paid.

 Employer stock rewards are an extremely valuable part of your overall compensation, but if not managed as a part of a strategic plan can be extremely stressful to navigate.
 Having an RSU strategy in place will allow you to separate emotion from your decision-making process and allow you to make clearer decisions that align with your overall goals and risk tolerance.
-Feel free to request a complimentary consultation or RSU analysis if you need assistance with planning around this important piece of your financial plan.
+Feel free to request a complimentary consultation with me to see if we may be a good fit to work together to address your RSU strategy or a full comprehensive plan.